How to enroll devices in Desktop Analytics

 When you connect Configuration Manager to Desktop Analytics, you configure settings to enroll devices to Desktop Analytics.
 You can change these settings at any time.
 Also make sure the devices are up to date.

-The compatibility component (Appraiser) runs diagnostics on the Windows device to evaluate its compatibility status with the latest versions of the Windows 10.
+Compatibility component: The compatibility component (Appraiser) runs diagnostics on the Windows device to evaluate its compatibility status with the latest versions of Windows 10.

 Microsoft regularly increments the updates for this component, but the associated KB number doesn't change.
 Make sure that you always have the latest version of the update.

-Runs diagnostics on the Windows 8.1 systems that participate in the Windows Customer Experience Improvement Program.
+This component runs diagnostics on Windows 8.1 systems that participate in the Windows Customer Experience Improvement Program.
 These diagnostics help determine whether you might have compatibility issues when upgrading to Windows 10.

 The Desktop Analytics service has no agents to install.
 Device enrollment requires configuring settings on the devices you want it to monitor.
 These settings control to which Desktop Analytics instance the device should send its data, and other configuration options.

-If you're already using Windows Analytics, use that same workspace for Desktop Analytics.
+If you previously used Windows Analytics, use that same workspace for Desktop Analytics.
 You need to reenroll devices to Desktop Analytics that you previously enrolled in Windows Analytics.